r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-patched to build successfuly with this version of GCC and UCRT, but a general rule applicable to also other software is that one again needs to specify the host and target, `x86_64-w64-mingw32.static.posix` (this identification is used by MXE), so e.g.
+patched to build successfuly with this version of GCC and UCRT, but a general rule applicable to also other software is that one again needs to specify the host and target, `x86_64-w64-mingw32.static.posix` (this identification is used by MXE, below referred to as `TRIPLET`), so e.g.

 ```
 BINST=`pwd`/Tcl